 You may have just the right type of healthy blood-forming cells to save a life.
 A patient needing a bone marrow transplant or umbilical cord blood transplant (also called a BMT) has diseased cells.
 If the diseased cells are not repaired or replaced, the patient may not survive.

 The registry of the C.W.
 Bill Young Cell Transplantation Program, also called the Be The Match Registry® is a listing of potential marrow donors and donated cord blood units.
 The registry is operated under Federal contracts by the National Marrow Donor Program® (NMDP).

-When you join the registry, your tissue type is listed with more than 24.5 million other potential marrow donors and 622,000 cord blood units around the world who have agreed to donate their marrow or cord blood and possibly save a patient's life.
+When you join the registry, your tissue type is listed with nearly 27 million other potential marrow donors and 680,000 cord blood units around the world who have agreed to donate their marrow or cord blood and possibly save a patient's life.

 A transplant has a better chance of success when the human leukocyte antigen (HLA) tissue type of the marrow donor or cord blood unit closely matches the patient's.
 HLA are proteins, or markers, that the immune system uses to recognize the cells that belong in the body and those that do not.